onlybyte/kotlin-git/README.md

-# Basic fundamental of kotlin
+# Kotlin tutorial for begginer
 This project is a collection of basic and some focused tutorials of kotlin.
 Learn Kotlin Programming, its basics and Fundamentals from scratch.